-On January , 2013, we completed the sale of common units in our initial public offering.
-Net proceeds from the offering were approximately million, after deducting the underwriting discounts and commissions and estimated offering expenses.
-We used the net proceeds from the offering to repay million of indebtedness outstanding under our revolving credit facility.
-As of , 2012, after giving effect to the repayment of borrowings with net proceeds from the initial public offering, there was approximately million outstanding under the revolving credit facility.
+On, 2012, we completed the sale of approximately \$common units in our initial public offering.
+Net proceeds from the offering were million, after deducting the underwriting discounts and commissions and estimated offering expenses.
+We used the net proceeds from the million of indebtedness outstanding under our revolving credit facility.
+As of proceeds from the initial public offering, there was approximately \$, 2012, after giving effect to the repayment of million outstanding under the revolving credit facility.

-The amount of available cash we need to pay the minimum quarterly distributions for four quarters on our common units, subordinated units and the 2.0% general partner interest outstanding immediately after our initial public offering is approximately \$48.7 million.
+The amount of available cash we need to pay the minimum quarterly distributions for four quarters on our common units, subordinated units and the 2.0% general partner interest outstanding immediately after our initial public offering is approximately \$ million.
 The issuance of additional common units pursuant to our distribution reinvestment plan will increase the amount of available cash we will need to pay the minimum quarterly distribution on our common units, subordinated units and the 2.0% general partner interest.